 Length of the Listing

 If the listing has been sitting on the market for several hundred days or has popped on and off the market, there may be some room for a lowball offer.
-The seller may be at that prime point where they are willing to consider any offer as long as it is a serious one.
+The seller may be at that price point where they are willing to consider any offer as long as it is a serious one.

 Again, we cannot stress this enough: Before you make an offer on a house that has been on the market for a while, ask your real estate agent to speak to the listing agent.
 You may find the reason the house is still on the market is because the seller isn’t willing to budge a cent on price.